Distilled Siamese Networks for Visual Tracking: Distilled Siamese Tracker

-Inspired by N2N~\cite{ashok2017n2n} for compressing classification networks, we transfer selecting a student tracker with reduced network architecture to learning an agent with optimal compression strategy (policy) by DRL.
-Unlike N2N, we only conduct layer shrinkage because of Siamese trackers' shallow network architecture.
-Layer removal will cause a sharp decline in accuracy and divergence of the policy network.
+Inspired by N2N~\cite{ashok2017n2n} originally introduced for compressing classification networks, we transfer the form of selecting a student tracker with a reduced network architecture to learn an agent with an optimal compression strategy (policy) by DRL. {We introduce several new techniques to adapt the standard N2N classification method for Siamese trackers.
+This includes carefully designed variables in reinforcement learning and a practical tracking performance evaluation strategy for DRL.}

-In our task, the agent for selecting a small and reasonable network is learned from a sequential decision-making process by policy gradient DRL.
-The whole decision process can be modeled as a Markov Decision Process (MDP), which is defined as the tuple $\mathcal{M}\!=\! (\mathcal{S},\mathcal{A},\mathbb{T},r,\gamma)$.
+{ \textbf{Variables in Reinforcement Learning:}} In our task, the agent for selecting a small and reasonable tracker is learned from a sequential decision-making process by policy gradient DRL.
+The whole decision process can be modeled as a Markov Decision Process (MDP), which is defined as the tuple $\mathcal{M}\!=\! (\mathcal{S},\mathcal{A},\mathbb{T},R,\gamma)$.

 The state space $\mathcal{S}$ is a set of all possible reduced network architectures derived from the teacher network. $\mathcal{A}$ is the set of all actions to transform one network into another compressed one.
-Here, we use layer shrinkage~\cite{ashok2017n2n} actions $a_t\!\in\![0.1, 0.2, \cdots, 1]$ by changing the configurations of each layer, such as kernel size, padding, and number of output filters. $\mathbb{T}\!:\!\mathcal{S}\!\times\!\mathcal{A}\!\rightarrow \!\mathcal{S}$ is the state transition function. $\gamma$ is the discount factor in MDP.
-To maintain the equal contribution for each reward, we set $\gamma$ to 1. $r$ is the reward function.
-The reward of final state in~\cite{ashok2017n2n} achieves a balance between tracking accuracy and compression rate, which is defined as follows:
+Here, we use layer shrinkage~\cite{ashok2017n2n} actions $a_t\!\in\![0.1, 0.2, \cdots, 1]$ by changing the configurations of each layer, such as kernel size, padding, and number of output filters. {To ensure that the size of the two networks' (teacher and student) feature maps are consistent, we only change the channel numbers of each layer.
+Moreover, we add a constraint on the RPN part of the SiamRPN sub-networks to force the classification and regression branches to perform the same action.
+This ensures that the final output channels of the networks remain unchanged after the compression operation.} $\mathbb{T}\!:\!\mathcal{S}\!\times\!\mathcal{A}\!\rightarrow \!\mathcal{S}$ is the state transition function, and $\gamma$ is the discount factor in MDP.
+To maintain an equal contribution for each reward, we set $\gamma$ to 1. {$R$ is the reward function, which is designed to achieve a trade-off between tracking accuracy and compression rate.
+The formulation is as follows: }